chessai/chessai/README.md

 ### Hi there, I'm chessai 👋

 ## I'm a Haskell Programmer!
-- 🔭 I'm Chair of the Haskell Core Libraries Committee
+- 🔭 I'm former Chair and current member of the Haskell Core Libraries Committee
 - 🌱 I maintain over 100 Haskell libraries, including the Haskell standard library, `base`
 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->